RealProHenis/StreamChats/README.md

 ## Optional Features:

 # To get live viewer counts for YouTube, you need your own YouTube API Key.
 Follow the instructions below:
-- Get a YouTube API Key from here: https://console.cloud.google.com (a YouTube Data v3 API Key is required to check a user's subscription status)
     - Go to https://console.cloud.google.com
     - Click "Select a project" dropdown in the upper left, then click "New Project" (call it whatever you want)
     - Wait for project to be created, then click "Select Project"